 Elliot Dunlap Smith joined the Carnegie Institute of Technology (now College of Engineering) faculty in the 1944-45 school year as the Visiting Falk Professor and became one of the most noteworthy administrators in Carnegie Mellon history.

 During his tenure as provost, Smith played a large role in developing the Carnegie Plan of Professional Education — the institute's pioneering model of education designed to develop in students the character and ability needed to help them think independently about all aspects of their professional, social and private responsibilities.
 The curriculum was divided into two parts, scientific and humanistic-social.
 Engineering and Science students were required to take about one quarter of their classes in the humanistic and social sciences.
 All courses employed CIT's unique problem-solving focus.

-Smith also regarded examining and improving undergraduate teaching as his chief objective and was instrumental in founding the Graduate School of Industrial Administration in 1949.
+Smith also regarded examining and improving undergraduate teaching as his chief objective and was instrumental in founding the Graduate School of Industrial Administration (now Tepper School of Business) in 1949.

 When he retired in 1958, the Board of Trustees commended Smith for his significant contributions to the university through his leadership during the development of a liberal professional education program.

 (References: Cleeton, Glenn, The Story of Carnegie Tech II: The Doherty Administration, The Carnegie Press, Carnegie Institute of Technology, Pittsburgh 1965.
 Wright, Austin, The Warner Administration at Carnegie Institute of Technology 1950-1965, The Carnegie Press, Carnegie-Mellon University, 1973.)